SkroxiousDM/2d12GameSystem/docs/15-equipment.md

 ***

-Here are the Weapon and Armour Traits rewritten in the 2d12 house style:

-***

 # Weapon & Armour Traits

 Many weapons and pieces of armour possess unusual qualities known as Traits.
 Traits with a numerical rating have variable effects as described in each entry.